 Have you ever wanted to sound as though you were a native Spanish speaker?
 Perhaps the best way to do that is by using our Spanish slang words!

 Spanish is well known for being perhaps one of the most useful and easiest languages to learn.
-It is also known for having several variants (although the main variants are European, Mexican and Argentine Spanish.
+It is also known for having several variants.
+The main variants are European Spanish, Mexican Spanish and Argentine Spanish.
 But of course all countries in Central and South America have Spanish as their main language, apart from Brasil where Portuguese is the main language.

 Guay – “Cool”

 In Spain, guay is used to express excitement about how great or how cool something is.